Preparing for your studies

 - you've signed and returned your declaration form

-- you've registered at university or college
+- you've registered at your course provider

 - you’ve allowed a few working days for the funds to be paid into your bank account

 Go to our money management area for advice on banking, budgeting, debts, and part-time employment that your course provider may be able to help with.

 Many students choose to open a student account with a bank or building society – these are tailored to your needs, and sometimes come with freebies!